 Here you can see the object you will be painting.
 You can rotate, move and zoom the window as needed.
-The RayBrush mode lets you paint directly onto the object in the rendered version of the view.
-This gives you control over the amount of color applied and can see right away how a new color looks on the object.

 2. Texture Window (UV Mesh Editor Window)

 This is where you edit your UV-mesh.
 You can relax and restore your UV-mesh.
 If you use the UV-Manager's UV-tools you can watch how the texture relaxes.
 You can also watch the color application process in this window, which will then be visible in the editor window right away.